Kappa Delta Rho: Programs

 The Elmon M. Williams Leadership Academy is a multi-day leadership program that occurs each August (in conjunction with the National Convention in even-numbered years) and is funded in large part by the Foundation.
 The Academy allows undergraduate KDR brothers to learn more about being an effective leader in their Chapter and the professional world.

 The Consuls Academy is a three-day leadership program held every January for incoming Chapter Consuls (presidents).
 This intensive academy prepares Consuls for the responsibilities of running a Chapter.

 In 2007 the KDR Foundation created the Kappa Delta Rho Wilderness Institute, which occurred once a year in a different wilderness location around the country.
 Brothers who were admitted to the program through an application process took part in a multi-day hike that was led by an alumni mentor and experienced guide.
 The program was designed to provide hands-on leadership programming, substance-free brotherhood-building activities, personal growth opportunities, and core values exploration.
 The Wilderness Institute continued until 2011.

 In 2014, KDR introduced a total-member education program called The Legion.
-This innovative four-year personal development track grounded in the Fraternity's values combines the latest educational technology with a holistic personal development curriculum to mold Brothers from the first day of new member education to prepare them for life after graduation.
+This four-year personal development track grounded in the Fraternity's values combines the latest educational technology with a holistic personal development curriculum to mold Brothers from the first day of new member education to prepare them for life after graduation.